Criteria and restrictions to access reception conditions

 Three-phase approach to reception

-The reception system is divided into three main phases, which the asylum seeker follows even if he or she obtains international protection in the meantime.
-The three phases are as follows:[15]
+The reception system is divided into three main phases, which the asylum seeker follows even if they obtain international protection in the meantime.
+The three phases are as follows:[16]

 1. “Initial assessment and referral phase” (Fase de valoración inicial y derivación): the aim of this phase is to assess the person’s profile and their needs, at to refer them to a suitable facility in the minimum time possible.
 The stay in such facilities should last the time necessary for carrying out the needs’ assessment and the referral to another facility, and should not exceed 1 month.
 This phase does not count for the calculation of the duration of reception conditions;